 Strawberry and Black Pepper Muffins?
-Oh yes!
-And these muffins prove they are two flavours that go together perfectly!
+Might seem a strange choice, but this easy muffin recipe proves these two flavours go together perfectly!

 Have you ever tried strawberries sprinkled with freshly ground black pepper?

 If not trust me, I know how weird it sounds.

 I remember the first time I heard about this bizarre pairing.
 And I remember being mildly concerned.

 Mind you, it didn’t help that I heard about it at a slimming class.
 And they offered it as a substitute for strawberries with cream.

 That said, I vowed a long time ago to always try weird food combo’s, before writing them off.

 And every once in a while, they really pay off!

 The black pepper in these sweet muffins shouldn’t be tasted as such.
 Instead, the pepper is there as an ‘extra’.

 It’s very subtle.
 It warms the muffin with the slightest hint of spice.